sid2364/reacto/README.md

 # reacto
-[placeholder] Simple React application that lets you chat with an LLM
+[placeholder] Simple React application that lets you chat with an LLM.